Golden Saffron and Ginger Aromatic Fried Rice

 Cook the jasmine rice with slightly less water than usual—about 1.5 cups water per cup of rice instead of the standard 2 cups.
 This keeps the grains firm and prevents them from turning mushy when fried.
 Spread the cooked rice on a baking sheet and refrigerate uncovered for at least 12 hours.
 The cold air dries out the surface moisture, which is the secret to getting separate, fluffy grains instead of a sticky clump.

-Place the saffron threads in 20 g (4 teaspoons) of warm water—around 120°F / 49°C—and let them sit for 10 minutes.
-You'll see the water turn deep golden as the saffron releases its color and earthy aroma.
-This step extracts the maximum flavor and ensures every grain of rice gets evenly coated with that beautiful golden hue.
+Place the saffron threads and Espelette pepper in 20 g (4 teaspoons) of warm water—around 120°F / 49°C—and let them sit for 10 minutes.
+This step helps the saffron release its color and aroma while dispersing the Espelette's gentle warmth evenly through the liquid.

 Build the Aromatic Base

 Heat your non-stick pan over medium-high heat until it reaches about 375°F / 190°C—you'll know it's ready when a drop of water sizzles immediately.
-Add the ghee and swirl it around the pan.
-Using clarified butter instead of regular oil adds a French-inspired nutty richness and can handle the high heat without burning like regular butter would.
+Add the ghee and chili oil and swirl them around the pan.
+This combination keeps the nuttiness of clarified butter while adding a subtle spicy edge.

 Sauté the Aromatics

-Add the minced ginger, diced shallots, and garlic to the hot ghee.
-Stir constantly for 2-3 minutes until the shallots turn translucent and you smell that sharp, fragrant aroma filling your kitchen.
-This creates the flavor foundation that will coat every grain of rice—professional chefs call this the 'aromatic base' that separates restaurant-quality fried rice from the basic version.
+Add the minced ginger, diced shallots, and garlic to the hot fat mixture.
+Stir constantly for 2-3 minutes until the shallots turn translucent and fragrant.
+This creates the flavor foundation that will coat every grain of rice.

 Fry and Finish the Rice

 Add the chilled rice to the pan and immediately break up any clumps with your spatula.
-Toss the rice vigorously for 3-4 minutes, using a scooping and flipping motion to ensure every single grain gets coated in the aromatic ghee.
-The high heat and constant movement create that 'fried' texture where each grain stays separate and develops a slightly crispy exterior.
+Toss the rice vigorously for about 2 minutes, using a scooping and flipping motion to coat every grain.
+Then add the soy sauce as a small splash mid-fry and continue tossing for 1-2 minutes more so it seasons the rice lightly without darkening it too much.

 Scramble the Eggs (The Ribbon Method)